CAPP Availability and General Information

 Pre-professional (pre-med, pre-pharmacy, pre-vet, etc.)

-General University Studies Associate Degree
+General University Studies Associate Degree without a declared concentration

 Majors/minors no longer offered or suspended by NMU